tobya/DocTo/pages/gen/templates/AllParameters.md

 > -H , --Help

 Display the help text listing all parameters and versions of docto and office applications

+### Version
+> -V --version

+Display the version string of both DocTo and Microsoft Office.

 ### Application Selection
 > -WD -XL -PP -VS